msikma/pokesprite/README.md

 Credits
 -------

-The Pokémon box icons were ripped by *Zhorken* from [Project Pokémon](http://projectpokemon.org/).
-It's unknown who ripped or tagged the other icons—if you did, please let me know so you can be credited.
+The Pokémon box icons were ripped by *Zhorken*.
+All other icons were ripped by *Kaphotics*.
+Both can be found at [Project Pokémon](http://projectpokemon.org/).

-The icons were further organized and cleaned up by *Dada78641*, who also wrote the initial version of this script and made all the initial shiny versions of the Pokémon icons.
-For a list of contributors, see the commit log.
+The icons were then reorganized and cleaned up by *Dada78641*, who also wrote the script and created all the shiny versions of the Pokémon icons.
+For a full list of project contributors, see the commit log.

 License
 -------